 Trading is a journey that has a clear beginning and no end.
 When you decide to begin trading, the journey begins, but it never ends until the day you stop.
 Each year you will learn more and become more proficient and effective in your trader skill-set.
 The manner in which your trading journey ends is largely up to you.
 Unfortunately, the end of the journey is not so sweet for most traders-we all know the industry legend that 90%+ of traders fail.
 The truth is, however, most of the 90%+ that fail as traders, fail due to preventable reasons.
-In this article we are going to break down why most traders fail and then discuss specific steps every new trader should take to significantly increase the probability of trading success.
+In this article we are going to break down why most traders fail and then discuss specific steps every new trader should take to significantly increase the probability of trading success, with our forex trading secrets.

 First of all, trading is a profession, and it should be treated as such.
 Trading financial markets is similar to any other professional field in many ways.
 Engineering, Architecture, Law, and Medicine are all different professional fields, but they share a common path.
 First, a new initiate spends several years getting educated.
 Then as a person has proved competence through various tests over a several year period, then he or she enters into a more formal hands-on training called an internship.
 Then, after another year or several years of internship, a person is finally granted a professional degree and formally admitted into the workforce.
 This path of education, training, and employment is similar to what should happen in the trading journey, but most new traders are unwilling to go down this path.